 Library Services.
 The Metropolitan Library System serves approximately 600,000 people in 19 libraries in Oklahoma County.
 Over 500 library staff help provide materials lending, public education programs, and information access.
-The system is funded by an ad valorem property tax.
+The system is funded by an ad

 From a facility perspective, many library facilities are relatively isolated, lacking physical and social connections to nearby neighborhoods.
-With the exception of the Ronald J. Norick Downtown, developed as part of the MAPS program, traveling to most facilities requires an automobile, making the system less accessible to many of its major user groups.
+With the exception of the Ronald J. Norick Downtown, developed as part of the MAPS program, traveling to most facilities requires an automobile, making the system less accessible to many of its major user

 Programmatically, libraries remain as important as ever to their customers and the region as a whole, but their roles continue to change with technology, changing demand for services, and an increase in their status as centers of community life and culture.
-However, the long planning timeline required for library facilities, sometimes as long as two decades, can make response to changes less nimble.
+However, the long planning timeline required for library facilities, sometimes as long as two decades, can make response